KDE/documentation-develop-kde-org/content/hig/patterns-navigation/single.md

 -   Examples include a slideshow, or a video or music playlist, or a single-page web browser.
--   Display properties of the currently shown object which are essential for the application\'s main task below the object, show additional properties on demand in the
+-   Display properties of the currently shown object which are essential for the application's main task below the object, show additional properties on demand in the [context drawer](/components/navigation/contextdrawer).
-    `context drawer </components/navigation/contextdrawer>`{.interpreted-text
-    role="doc"}.